Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling

 \subsection{Motivating Example}

 As illustrated in~\cref{fig:motivating_example_avg}, we compare DT with various offline RL algorithms under data corruption.
 We apply random corruption introduced in Section \ref{sec:data_corruption} on states, actions, and rewards.
 Specifically, we perturb $30\%$ of the transitions in the dataset and introduce random noise at a scale of 1.0 standard deviation.
 In addition to the conventional full dataset setting employed in previous studies \citep{ye2024corruption,yang2024towards}, we also explore a scenario with a reduced dataset, comprising only $10\%$ of the original trajectories.
-Our results reveal that most offline RL methodologies are susceptible to data corruption, particularly in the limited data setting.
-In contrast, DT exhibits remarkable robustness to data corruption, particularly in cases of state corruption and all limited dataset settings.
+Our results reveal that most offline RL methods are highly vulnerable to data corruption, particularly in more challenging, limited data settings.
+In contrast, DT exhibits remarkable robustness to data corruption, especially in scenarios involving state corruption and limited dataset conditions.
 This resilience can be attributed to DT's formulation based on sequence modeling and its supervised training paradigm.
-We will later discuss more in-depth about the important components impacting the robustness of DT in~\cref{sec:why_dt_robust}.
-In the full dataset setting, it is worth noting that DT exhibits slightly lower performance compared to RIQL and UWMSG when subjected to action and reward attacks, indicating room for further improvement.
+We will delve deeper into the critical components affecting DT's robustness in~\cref{sec:why_dt_robust}.

-Overall, the results demonstrate DT can outperform prior imitation-based and temporal-difference based methods without any robustness enhancement.
-This observation raises an intriguing question:
+Overall, the results demonstrate DT can outperform prior imitation-based and temporal difference based methods without any robustness enhancement.
+This observation raises an interesting question:

-\textbf{\textit{How can we further unleash the potential of sequential modeling in addressing data corruption with limited dataset in offline RL?}}
+\textbf{\textit{How can we further unleash the potential of sequence modeling in addressing data corruption with limited dataset in offline RL?}}